facioquo/stock-indicators-python/docs/contributing.md

 - We use [pytest](https://docs.pytest.org/en/6.2.x/) for testing.
 - Review the `tests` folder for examples of unit tests.
 Just copy one of these.
 - New indicators should be tested against manually calculated, proven, accurate results.
 It is helpful to include your manual calculations spreadsheet in the appropriate indicator folder when [submitting changes](#submitting-changes).
 - Historical Stock Quotes are automatically added as pytest fixtures.
-A `History.xlsx` Excel file is included in the `samples` folder that is an exact copy of what is used in the unit tests.
+The various `.csv` files in the `samples` folder are used in the unit tests.
+See `tests/conftest.py` for their usage.
+A `History.xlsx` Excel file is also included in the `samples` folder that contains the same information but separated by sheets.
 Use this for your manual calculations to ensure that it is correct.
 Do not commit changes to this Excel file.
 - We expect all unit tests to execute successfully and all Errors and Warning resolved before you submit your code.
 - Failed builds or unit testing will block acceptance of your Pull Request when submitting changes.